Small kitchen ideas

 Some models include storage underneath, and can also double up as a place to eat or a trolley to move food and drink between rooms when you’re entertaining.

-Create versatile dining areas
+Create versatile kitchen and dining areas

 A dining table doesn’t always have to be a big solid wood affair with four to six chairs.